Badgerati/Pode/docs/Tutorials/Configuration.md

 }
 ```

-Then you can get the port number via:
+Then you can get and use the port number via:

 ```powershell
 Server {